reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 ## Descriptions
 - An EQ based on Dolby Atmos RC4 from @guitardedhero.
 - Blobs from ZTE A2019 Pro for 64 bit, Lenovo TB-7305I for 32 bit, & apk's from Razer Phone.
-- Doesn't work with Read-Only build ROM and no space free left of system & vendor except dolby dms HIDL 1.0 is already present in ROM manifest.xml.

 ## Requirements
 - Android 9, 10, or 11